mattmalcher/daex-meta/readme.md

 Fork of ren-hoek's daex platform scripts.
 For learning how it all hangs together

 # Requirements
+The following are prerequisites for getting this all up and running:

-Docker
+* Docker
-Docker Swarm
+* Docker Swarm
-python3:
+* python3:
     * [pyport](https://github.com/ren-hoek/pyport) - a wrapper around the portainer API

-Access to docker.io to pull down images
+* Access to dockerhub to pull down images

-Locally running docker container registry
+* Locally running docker container registry?

 # Components